How (Not) to Reform the Supreme Court, Part One

 To some extent this gets into questions of interpretive philosophy.
 That's why I recently wrote about sophomoric textualism.
 The thing about that "there's nothing in the rules that says a dog can't play basketball" approach is that there's an awful lot of stuff that the Constitution doesn't expressly talk about.
 There's nothing in the rules that says people have a right to abortion, or to travel from one state to another.
 Hell, there's nothing in the rules that says the president can't abridge freedom of speech!
 Despite which it's correct to say that the Constitution is best read as saying all that stuff.

 But in order to get from the text, which says fairly little in so many words, to that conclusion, you need to adopt a holistic interpretive approach that strives in good faith to make sense of the thing as a whole.
 This is where the family of interpretive modalities comes in.
 The intentions of those who enacted the Constitution (including the amendments) matter; so does historical practice and precedent.
 So does the ethos of the thing, its character, the overall orientation and philosophy.
+(EDIT: For more on this stuff, see my primer on the modalities!)

 The goal, then, is not to come up with the strongest argument in favor of statutory term limits for the Supreme Court.
 It's to take an honest look at the Constitution, and Article III in particular, and discern whether the best reading thereof would or would not permit such a thing.
 And I think it's abundantly clear that the answer is "no."